-Companies Liabilities for Employees' Criminal Actions in Spain: discover what only the top, expert commercial lawyer in Spain know about companies liabilities for employees' criminal actions in spain
+Companies Liabilities for Employees' Criminal Actions in Spain: discover what only the top, expert lawyer in Spain know about companies liabilities for employees' criminal actions in spain

 Following fundamental reforms carried out in 2010 and 2015, the Spanish Penal Code now attaches criminal liability to companies and other ‘legal persons’ for certain crimes committed either by it’s representatives or it’s employees.